afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Platform-Independent: Works across different operating systems and Java platforms.</p>
+- **Platform-Independent**: Works across different operating systems and Java platforms.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Protocol Support: Supports various email protocols like SMTP, IMAP, POP3, and more.</p>
+- **Protocol Support**: Supports various email protocols like SMTP, IMAP, POP3, and more.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Flexible: Allows you to customize email messages with attachments, headers, and other properties.</p>
+- **Flexible**: Allows you to customize email messages with attachments, headers, and other properties.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Well-Established: A widely used and well-supported standard API for email operations.</p>
+- **Well-Established**: A widely used and well-supported standard API for email operations.

 <p><b>22) poi-ooxml </b></p>